Tuberculosis (TB)

 Unknown: If testing is then performed at any moment during treatment, patient should be re classified

-Drug resistance (based on drug susceptibility Tests)
+Drug susceptibility status (based on drug susceptibility Tests)

 Rifampicin resistant: any case of rifampicin resistance (isolated or in combination with other resistance) (RR-TB)